canonical/lxd/doc/rest-api.md

-    "api_extensions": [],                   // List of API extensions added after the API was marked stable "api_status": "stable",                 // API implementation status (one of, development, stable or deprecated) "api_version": "1.0",                   // The API version as a string "auth": "guest",                        // Authentication state, one of "guest", "untrusted" or "trusted" "public": false,                        // Whether the server should be treated as a public (read-only) remote by the client
+    "api_extensions": [],                   // List of API extensions added after the API was marked stable "api_status": "stable",                 // API implementation status (one of, development, stable or deprecated) "api_version": "1.0",                   // The API version as a string "auth": "untrusted",                    // Authentication state, one of "untrusted" or "trusted" "public": false,                        // Whether the server should be treated as a public (read-only) remote by the client
 }
 ```